 “Uh, I guess I’m taking you back to my apartment.
 It just seems like a safe place for us to talk.
 I doubt it would be good for your career if anyone saw you talking to me, considering no one else can see me.”
 I pointed out.

-“Good idea,” he croaked.
+“Good idea,” he croaked, but I wasn't entirely sure he was really processing what was going on.
 He began wringing his hands, and looked to me for direction.

 “Dammit,” I mumbled, noticing the strip of tape across the door.
 Apparently I was being evicted.
 “That doesn’t make any sense?
 It’s only Wednesday.
 I’m not due to pay rent until Friday.
 I have two more days to come up with the money!”

 “It’s actually Monday,” he told me, his voice sounding almost calm.
 “I don’t even know why I came here.
 You’re just a hallucination.”

 I ignored him, trying to figure out if I could get us into my apartment or not.
 I could have sworn I left the door open when I left earlier that day.
 My landlord must have come by during the time I was gone and closed it up.

 “If I walk through the door are you going to start hyperventilating again?”
 I asked after some deliberation.
 He shook his head, and seemed to be more relaxed, his anxiety receding.

 I closed my eyes and focused; I took a few steps and found myself on the other side of the door.
 I tried turning the lock, but for some reason I was having a hard time grasping it.
 Earlier it had come so easily.
 Maybe the longer I was in this form, the less contact I would be able to have with the physical realm?
 I concentrated on connecting with the lock, and after a few more unsuccessful tries, I managed to turn the deadbolt.

 Agent Moody opened the door, poking his head into the small space.
 He seemed to be calming slightly, now that there was no one around to see him in the midst of a panic attack.